 cshapes R package offers functionality to calculate paired country distances based using either the distances between capitals, the distance between the centroid of the nation-states, or the minimum distance between state boundaries.
 These are excellent tools for several modeling exercises.

-As a final note, although GADM has no restrictions for personal and academic use, commercial use requires a licensing fee that is potentially prohibitive for small to medium sized business useage.
+As a final note, although GADM has no restrictions for personal and academic use, commercial use requires a licensing fee that is potentially prohibitive for small to medium sized business usage.
 GAUL and SALB also prohibits commercial use of their data products.
 This is in stark contrast to Natural Earth and CShapes, which implement Creative Commons licenses, and Esri/Garmin’s World Countries data product that is bundled with Esri GIS products and have complex transference rules.

 The data are freely available for academic use and other non-commercial use.
 Redistribution, or commercial use, is not allowed without prior permission.
 Using the data to create maps for academic publishing is allowed.